ntoghrama/ntoghrama.github.io/index.md

 This work has direct implications for seismic hazard assessments in the Los Angeles metro area and is a key step toward understanding the tectonic history of Southern California.

 <img src="NIF_photo5.png">
+A 3D overview of the independent datasets I'm using to both mechnically construct and objectively interpolate the 3D subsurface geometry of the Newport-Inglewood Fault.

 **Ground motion amplification and crustal tomographic imaging in Seattle**